nishkarshmjain/AJAX-Movie-Recommendation-System-with-Sentiment-Analysis-master/README.md

 Movie Recommendation Engine
 Jun 2020 – Aug 2020

-Project descriptionThis is a content-based movie recommendation engine.
+This is a content-based movie recommendation engine.
 The project is inspired from the projects of Krish Naik.

-The movies dataset was obtained and processed from https://www.themoviedb.org/ and Wikipedia respectively.
+The movies dataset was obtained from Kaggle and Wikipedia respectively.
 The project is created using the Flask framework and deployed on Heroku.

 The similarity score is calculated using Cosine Similarity.